 Keep in mind that you’re going to be doing this at regular intervals.
 It won’t be left forgotten in a dark corner of your garage.

-Dial gauges have displays that resemble clock faces.
+- Dial: Dial gauges have displays that resemble clock faces.
 They’re simple to read: a needle will settle on the PSI rating.
+You should pick a quality model if you choose a dial.
+Cheaply built ones can give you less accurate readings.

-These will interest the tech-heads out there.
+- Digital: These will interest the tech heads out there.
 The PSI reading will appear on a screen that may light up depending on the brand.
+They’re usually powered by standard batteries.
+Digital models are known for accuracy but can be expensive.

+- Needle or Stick: These varieties are slim and compact, resembling oversized pens.
+The PSI rating will appear on a slim thermometer-like protrusion at the end.
 Of all three types of gauges, they tend to be the least costly.
 At the same time, they’re a little more challenging to read.
 Those of you with poor eyesight may prefer a larger display.

 What About the Air Source?